themorlan/openREM/docs/code_dicomimport.rst

 +++++++++++

 Ultimately this should be the only module required as it deals with all Radiation Dose Structured Reports.
-This is used for CT, fluoroscopy, mammography and digital radiography.
+This is used for CT, fluoroscopy, mammography, digital radiography and nuclear medicine.

 .. autotask:: openrem.remapp.extractors.rdsr.rdsr